-The Consumers' Counsel provides residential utility consumers with a voice in cases where they otherwise would have little or none.
 Utility cases are complex and technical.
 Technical expertise is required to participate effectively in the process, which is a significant use of our budget.

-Ohioans are unlikely to have the time or resources to advocate on their own behalf in these cases where utilities and certain other parties are represented by lawyers and technical experts.
+Individual Ohioans are unlikely to have the time or resources to advocate on their own behalf in these cases where utilities and certain other parties are represented by lawyers and technical experts.

-The Consumers' Counsel also provides consumer perspectives to you and your colleagues in the General Assembly through the legislative process.
-As mentioned, I welcome the opportunity to help Members with inquiries from constituents, with input on legislation and in any other way.
+Also, we appreciate the opportunity to provide legislators with consumer perspectives for the legislative process.
+As mentioned, I welcome the opportunity to help Members with inquiries from constituents, with consumer input on legislation and in any other way that is helpful to you.